The-going/evlproject/content/core/user-api/io/_index.md

 with the a couple of additional services [libevl]({{< relref "core/user-api/_index.md" >}}) provides.

-You may notice that several POSIX file I/O services such as open(2), close(2), fcntl(2), mmap(2) and so on have no out-of-band counterpart.
-The reason is that we don't need them: opening, closing or mapping a file are inherently non-deterministic operations, which may block for an unspecified amount of time for a number of reasons, depending on the underlying file and current runtime conditions.
-Besides, those are hardly useful in a time-critical loop.

-However, issuing data transfers and control requests to the driver is definitely something we may want to happen within a bounded time, hence directly from the out-of-band execution stage.

 {{% notice note %}}
 The EVL core does not currently support out-of-band socket semantics.
 Maybe at some point this will happen, but this needs more thought about proper integration of this feature.
 Not there yet.
+{{% /notice %}}

+You may notice that several POSIX file I/O services such as open(2), close(2), fcntl(2), mmap(2) and so on have no out-of-band counterpart in the following list.
+The reason is that we don't need them: opening, closing or mapping a file are inherently non-deterministic operations, which may block for an unspecified amount of time for a number of reasons, depending on the underlying file and current runtime conditions.
+Besides, those are hardly useful in a time-critical loop.

+However, issuing data transfers and control requests to the driver is definitely something we may want to happen within a bounded time, hence directly from the out-of-band execution stage.

+{{% notice tip %}}
+Since the EVL core exports each [element]({{< relref "core/_index.md#evl-core-elements" >}}) as a character device which can be accessed from _/dev/evl_, interacting with EVL elements via [libevl]({{< relref "core/user-api/_index.md" >}}) is a actually done through the out-of-band I/O interface documented here.
 {{% /notice %}}

 ### Out-of-band I/O services